-Most sausages are high to very high in saturated fat, therefore low-fat sausages are the healthier option because they're lower in these bad fats.
+It's widely believed that as sausage is unhealthy due to being high in saturated fats.
+Consequently, that low fat sausages are the healthier option simply because they're lower in the bad fats.
 We're told this by the government, NHS, food manufacturers, dieticians, scientists and the media.
-As a result common understanding now leads us to choose the low-fat option as standard, regardless of the food type.
+As a result the conventional wisdom leads us to choose low-fat options as the norm - regardless of the food type.

 In general, we all regard FAT, along with sugar as having full responsibility for the obesity epidemic and general weight gain - I think most would agree.
 Though many sausages contain a lot of sugar as well as fat, let's focus here on fat as the element common to pretty much all sausages.

 Saturated fats are undeniably high in energy or calorific value during digestion, this is what led to the Calories In Calories Out or the Gluttony and Sloth hypothesis, this simplistic thinking was what most of us have ever known.
-The thinking was nice and simple, easy to understand and made perfect sense to the movers, shakers and decision-makers of the day.
+The thinking was nice and simple, easy to understand and made perfect sense to the movers, shakers and decision-makers.
 It was an easy to follow rule, for sure.
 The following excerpt is the present explanation given on the NHS website:

 If you consume high amounts of energy, particularly fat and sugars, but do not burn off the energy through exercise and physical activity, much of the surplus energy will be stored by the body as fat.